Fynn93/ZHM5Randomizer/README.md

 ## ZHM5Randomizer WSO

-This is Warriorstar's branch of the excellent ZHM5Randomizer.
-It includes a handful of new randomization types, as well as the `CUSTOM` mode which allows for modifying random generation via the configuration file.
+This is Fynn93's branch of the excellent ZHM5Randomizer.

 [Download][] the latest preview release, and install as described in the original README below.
 To configure `CUSTOM` mode, follow the instructions in